 If you haven’t done so already, generating your initial keyword reports is a great opportunity to do your keyword research.
 Knowing the words and phrases people use currently find your pages will give you good insight into how your audience is thinking about your topics.
-In fact, your Advanced Review can get this data for you:
+In fact, your Project can get this data for you:

 Once you have this list, it’s just a few extra steps to get some new ideas.

 Looking at that list of things to include in your pre-campaign report probably reminds you a whole lot of our ultimate SEO audit.
 Good eye!

 This reporting phase is one part keyword report: it includes rankings for your website and your competitors’ sites.
 The second part is a technical and on-page SEO audit of your site that details improvements for:

 - Meta tags like page titles and descriptions

 Fixing these technical errors is step one in your SEO campaign.

 Crawl errors resolved duplicate content dealt with and broken links fixed?